RI-SE/ATOS/docs/Installation/installation.md

 ```

 ## <a name="Installation script"></a> Running natively
 ATOS comes with an installation script that automates the installation process.
-It is intended for use on Ubuntu 22.04.
+Native installation is supported on Ubuntu 20.04 with ROS 2 Foxy, Ubuntu 22.04 with ROS 2 Humble, and Ubuntu 24.04 with ROS 2 Jazzy.
 The script will install ROS 2, ATOS dependencies, and ATOS itself.
 It will also create a workspace and build ATOS.
 The script can be executed using the following command:
 ```bash
 ./setup_atos.sh
 ```